1. About this policy

 - External service providers that may assist us in our business in providing administration, information technology or other services;

-- The transfer is necessary for us to provide you with your
+- The transfer is necessary for us to provide you with your requested services; and

 - Anyone else as authorised by law.